Kyrgyz president strengthens hold on power as new PM named

 Prior to his appointment as premier, Zhaparov called for constitutional reforms before fresh presidential and parliamentary elections.

-Before parliament voted on Zhaparov’s candidacy, speaker Myktybek Abdyldayev resigned, meaning Zhaparov would also assume presidential powers if Jeenbekov resigned.
+Before parliament voted on Zhaparov’s candidacy, speaker Myktybek Abdyldayev resigned, meaning Zhaparov would also assume presidential powers if Jeenbekov stepped down.

 Zhaparov’s supporters had clashed on Friday with followers of a few other parties which nominated their own candidate for PM, Omurbek Babanov.

 Kyrgyzstan’s opposition is divided between 11 parties that represent clan interests.
-The country has seen two presidents toppled by popular revolts since 2005.
+Two of its presidents have been toppled by popular revolts since 2005.

 The former Soviet republic, which has a population of just 6.5 million, is also home to a large Canadian-owned mining operation.